andrewacashner/hearingfaithms/chapters/chapter-3.md

-Both visual and musical forms of crossover were especially fitting to represent the Christmas moment when the "maxima" and "breve," high and low, were brought together, and the music of the heavenly chorus broke through to be heard by humble shepherds.
+Both visual and musical forms of crossover were especially fitting to represent the Christmas moment when the "maxima" and "breve," high and low, were brought together, and the music of the heavenly chorus broke through to be heard by humble shepherds.[^bound-lamb]

 (insert figure `ref:fig:Zurbaran-Jerez-Adoracion`)
 `label:fig:Zurbaran-Jerez-Adoracion`

+[^bound-lamb]:
 Additionally, Zurbarán's image includes a bound lamb next to the manger as a symbol of Christ's fate as the paschal lamb, much as "the thirty-three" and other references in this villancico connect Christ's birth to his sacrificial death.
-The same trope is present may be seen in the manger scene in a 1613 Roman Breviary and, most importantly for the Puebla context, the Adoration of the Shepherds on the retable of Puebla Cathedral (figure `ref:fig:Puebla-Ferrer-Pastores`, discussed below).
+The same trope is present may be seen in the Adoration of the Shepherds on the retable of Puebla Cathedral (figure `ref:fig:Puebla-Ferrer-Pastores`, discussed below).
-[@Catholic:Breviarium1631, 168]

-By referencing different levels of musical style, Padilla maps contrasting types of human music onto the contrast of earthly and heavenly music.
-The phrase *grave, suave y sonoro* seems to have been a stock description of sacred music appropriate for liturgical worship.
-[On *suave* and other common vocabulary used to evoke music in Spanish poetry of the period, see @UribeBracho:OrfeoPhD.]
-The same words are used to describe the music of Christ as a musician (in fact, as a musical instrument) in José de Cáseda's *Qué música divina* from a half-century later, as discussed in chapter `ref:ch:Zaragoza`.
-In 1682 a nobleman used the same adjectives---*gravísima y suavísima música*---to characterize the music he endowed at Mexico City Cathedral for Matins for Holy Trinity.
-[@Goldman:Responsory, 140--141]
-Interestingly, in that case the donor requested that only Latin-texted responsories, and *not* villancicos be performed, suggesting that the vernacular genre was not suitably "solemn."
-In Padilla's piece, the term is used within a villancico to refer to a higher form of music-making, within the Neoplatonic tradition of using that which is lowly to point toward higher truths.
+It also appears in the manger scene in @Catholic:Breviarium1631, 168.

 <!-- *********************************************************************** -->

-### Hearing the Christ-Child's Voice: Theology and Devotion
+### Hearing the Christ-Child's Voice in Theology and Devotion

 By inviting hearers to listen for the voice of *Jesús infante*, Padilla's piece presents a new, musical twist on a trope that extends back to Bernard of